krallice/xripd/README.md

 Things that might be good to play with in the future:

 + Support more than one network interface
 + Support more of the RIPv2 Spec (Not all optional features outlined in the RFC are implemented.
-REQUEST message handling is not completely RFC compliant, but good enough to work in my labs)
+REQUEST message handling is not completely RFC compliant, but good enough to work in my labs.
+IImplement unsolicited updates.)
 + Rebuild with a sane design to actually solve the domain of rip and not just muck aroud wasting CPU cycles haha.

 ## License: